 - Working with you to understand and resolve the issue quickly

-In the interest of the safety of users and you as a security researcher, the following test types are excluded from scope:
+In the interest of users and you as a security researcher, the following test types are not permitted or encouraged:

-- Findings from applications or systems not listed in the ‘Scope’ section
+- Testing of systems not listed in the ‘Scope’ section

-- Network/Web level Denial of Service (DoS/DDoS) vulnerabilities
+- Any form of Denial of Service (DoS/DDoS) testing

 If you believe you’ve found a security vulnerability in one of the in-scope websites, please send it to us by emailing as plain text or PDF to [email protected].
 Please include the following details with your report:

-- Description of the location and potential impact of the vulnerability
+- Description of the issue and the affected URL/IP.

-- A detailed description of the steps required to reproduce the vulnerability (e.g. screenshots)
+- Proof of concept to reproduce the vulnerability (e.g. screenshots)

 Security configurations are continuously improved in line with good industry practices and developments.
 Although Gavin's websites are not under any type of regulatory or legal requirements, he continuously applies good security practices to protect all websites and users from harm.

 This Security Policy was last updated on August 26, 2018.
-This policy can change without notice but will always ensure users and researchers have transparency about security when browsing any websites Gavin controls.
+This policy can change without notice but will always ensure users and researchers have transparency about security when browsing any website Gavin controls.